russellsamora/scrollama/README.md

   using pixels instead of percent for offset value so it doesn't jump around on scroll direction change

 ## Installation
+*This is installation for 2.0, see above for 3.0*

 **Note: As of version 1.4.0, the IntersectionObserver polyfill has been removed from the build.
 You must include it yourself for cross-browser support.** Check [here](https://caniuse.com/#feat=intersectionobserver) to see if you need to include the polyfill.